MEB Student Handbook

 The MEB program is aimed at meeting the growing need for business sustainability professions as a distinct group of knowledgeable, skilled, confident and motivated individuals with the information, tools and expertise to integrate environment with business in very practical ways.

-The MEB is a course-based program and was designed to be completed part-time over three years.
-There are ten courses in total.
-Students complete their first course while on-campus during a two-week mid-August Residency.
+MEB is a course-based program and was designed to be completed either full-time or part-time (1-3 years).
+There are ten (10) courses in total.
+Students complete their first course while on-campus during a two-week residency (held in August).
 After completion of the on-campus residency in August, students then take one course per term (Fall, Winter, Spring).
 These courses are online courses.
-The final capstone project course for the program includes an on-campus three-day June Residency.
-In addition to the courses and residencies, the degree requirements include participation in two professional conferences over the course of the three year program.
+The final capstone project course for the program includes an on-campus three-day residency (held in June).
+In addition to the courses and residencies, the degree requirements include participation in two professional conferences over the course of the program.

 For all students, continuous registration for each term of the program is required.